ShaunCurtis/Blazr.IRepository/Readme.md

 The solution needs a real data store for testing: it implements an Entity Framework In-Memory database.

-I'm a Blazor developer so my data class is the good old `WeatherForecast`.
-The code is in the Appendix.
+I'm a Blazor developer so my test data class is `WeatherForecast`.
+The code for the data provider is in the Appendix.

 This is the `DbContext` used by the DBContext factory.